Search Field Guide

 General Description

-The stonecat is our other native catfish species.
-It is widespread throughout all of eastern Montana, preferring to live in cracks and crevices of rocks and logs in streams or on wave-swept shorelines of lakes.
+The stonecat is one of two native catfish species in the state.
+It is widespread throughout all of eastern Montana, preferring to live in cracks and crevices of rocks and logs in streams, rivers or on wave-swept shorelines of lakes.
 Like other catfish, it is an early-summer nest-building spawner.
 Stonecats seldom exceed 8-10 inches in length and thus do not provide a sport fishery.
 They are, however, renowned for inflicting a nasty sting on those who handle them and are unfortunate enough to be poked by the spines on their pectoral or dorsal fins.

 Diagnostic Characteristics